 9. The Whole Brained Child, by Dan J. Siegel and Tina Payne Bryson

-We love Siegel and Bryson’s books so we had to include the No Drama Discipline to our list.
-Parenthood can often times feel like there is a lot of drama, but it doesn’t have to be that way.
-This book highlights the fascinating link between a child’s neurological development and the way a parent reacts to misbehavior.
+We love Siegel and Bryson’s books, so we had to include the No-Drama Discipline on our list.
+Parenthood can often feel like a lot of drama, but it doesn’t have to be that way.
+This book highlights the fascinating link between a child’s neurological development and how a parent reacts to misbehavior.
 No-Drama Discipline provides an effective, compassionate road map for dealing with tantrums, tensions, and tears—without causing a scene.
 The authors explain how to reach your child, redirect emotions, and turn a meltdown into an opportunity for growth.
-By doing so, the cycle of negative behavior (and punishment) is essentially brought to a halt, as problem solving becomes a win/win situation.
+By doing so, the cycle of negative behavior (and punishment) is essentially halted, as problem-solving becomes a win/win situation.

 11. Elevating Child Care: A Guide to Respectful Parenting, by Janet Lansbury

 R.E.S.P.E.C.T.
 That’s what every parent wants, right?
-Well in this book, Janet encourages parents and child care professionals to perceive babies as unique, capable human beings with natural abilities to learn without being taught; to develop motor and cognitive skills; communicate; face age appropriate struggles; initiate and direct independent play for extended periods; and much more.
-Once we are able to view our children in this light, even the most common daily parenting experiences become stimulating opportunities to learn, discover, and to connect with our child.
-Janet’s insightful philosophy lays the foundation for a closer, more fulfilling parent/child relationship, and children who grow up to be authentic, confident, successful adults.
+Well, in this book, Janet encourages parents and childcare professionals to perceive babies as unique, capable human beings with natural abilities to learn without being taught, to develop motor and cognitive skills, communicate, face age-appropriate struggles, initiate and direct independent play for extended periods; and much more.
+Once we can view our children in this light, even the most common daily parenting experiences become stimulating opportunities to learn, discover, and connect with our children.
+Janet’s insightful philosophy lays the foundation for a closer, more fulfilling parent/child relationship and children who grow up to be authentic, confident, successful adults.

 12. No Bad Kids: Toddler Discipline without Shame, by Janet Lansbury

-I think a lot of parents worry if their kid will be around too many “bad kids” or will become “the bad kid.”
+I think many parents worry if their kid will be around too many “bad kids” or become “the bad kid.”
 We love Janet’s unique advice in this book.
-No Bad Kids is a collection of Janet’s most popular and widely read articles pertaining to common toddler behaviors and how respectful parenting practices can be applied to benefit both parents and children.
+No Bad Kids is a collection of Janet’s most popular and widely read articles about common toddler behaviors and how you can apply respectful parenting practices to benefit both parents and children.
 It covers such common topics as punishment, cooperation, boundaries, testing, tantrums, hitting, and more.
-No Bad Kids provides a practical, indispensable tool for parents who are anticipating or experiencing those critical years when toddlers are developmentally obliged to test the limits of our patience and love.
+No Bad Kids provides a practical, indispensable tool for parents anticipating or experiencing those critical years when toddlers are developmentally obliged to test the limits of our patience and love.

 13. Mommy Burnout, by Dr. Sheryl Ziegler